powerhousepro69/videoinfox/readme.md

        - Move Line * ............ move a playlist in the play queue.
        - Remove Line * .......... remove a playlist from the play queue.
        - Remove Dupes * ......... remove duplicate playlists from the play queue.
-       - Rebuild Queue .......... updates play queue after one or more of the above 3 options * are run.
+       - Rebuild Queue .......... updates play queue after one or more of the above 3 options * are run
        - Clear Queue ............ clear out the play queue.